-Cleansing and detoxifying your body and its processes through fasting has become popular in mainstream culture, yet significant misperceptions abound.
-Toxins build up resulting from the pollutants in the air we breathe, water we drink, and chemicals found in food, household supplies and beauty products; additionally, toxification results from eating an acid-forming, denatured and processed food diet, and living with stress, electro-magnetic frequencies and radiation.
+Cleansing and detoxifying your body and its processes through fasting has become popular in mainstream culture, yet significant misconceptions abound.
+Toxins build up resulting from the pollutants in the air we breathe, water we drink, and chemicals found in food, household supplies and beauty products; additionally, toxic overload results from eating an acid-forming, denatured and processed food diet, and living with stress, electromagnetic frequencies and radiation.

 Our complex body organism can naturally detoxify itself, but we move too fast, ingest too much poison, and forget to take the time to allow a proper cleansing.
 We are cut off from the healing calm of nature, we drive in gridlock inhaling carbon monoxide, and spend our leisure enclosed in a cold dark movie theater or dine at all-you-can-eat fried-food-extravaganzas.
 Hence, people often undertake a number of calorie-limiting diets and fasting regimes, which also may include connecting with the forests and oceans or communing with animals out in the wilds.

 A number of different cultures integrate the willing abstention from caloric intake as part of an accepted religious and spiritual practice focused on regeneration of the soul, mind, and body.
 Consider Jesus wandering the desert for forty days and nights, the Catholic and Eastern Orthodox 40-day Lenten Fast, the Mormon monthly Fast Sunday, and the Protestant John Calvin arguing the entire life of the religious should be “tempered with frugality and sobriety” in such a way as to produce “a sort of perpetual fasting.”